 Everything started with the IBM Watson AI XPRIZE.
 I’ve been to the presentation of the competition in Ho Chi Minh City more as a headhunter who wanted to find new talents in Artificial Intelligence (AI) than as a competitor.
-I met Hervé Vu Roussel – head of data engineering at AI firm Sentifi – he convinced me to participate – as I felt the opportunity to make a positive impact in Vietnam, he convinced me to participate.
+I met Hervé Vu Roussel – head of data engineering at AI firm Sentifi – who convinced me to participate as I felt the opportunity to make a positive impact in Vietnam.

 Then, I registered.
 This is a four-year competition challenging teams worldwide.
 The main goal of XPRIZE is to promote innovations for the good of humanity, society and technological progress.
 This competition is dedicated to Artificial Intelligence and is aimed to accelerate adoption of AI technologies.
 There is a $5 million prize at the end of the competition.
 But first, you need to go through several milestones.